JstnMcBrd/discord-delphi/README.md

 ## About

-discord-delphi is a [Discord](https://discord.com/) bot that uses the [Delphi AI](https://delphi.allenai.org/) to provide moral and ethical judgements.
+`discord-delphi` is a [Discord](https://discord.com/) bot that uses the [Delphi AI](https://delphi.allenai.org/) to provide moral and ethical judgements.
 Through the bot, users can have their messages judged for morality.
 It is developed in [TypeScript](https://www.typescriptlang.org/).

-It was originally started in October 2021 using the codebase of the [discord-cleverbot](https://github.com/JstnMcBrd/discord-cleverbot) project.
+The project was started in October 2021 using the codebase of the [discord-cleverbot](https://github.com/JstnMcBrd/discord-cleverbot) project.

 ## Licensing